Jarinko Chie (film): Reception

 Jarinko Chie achieved moderate success at the Japanese box office, but the film's popularity proved especially notable in the Kansai region.
+The film was praised by critics and audiences for being technically complex and containing subtextual nuance but received limited attention.
 Since the premiere of the film and television series, Chie has continued to remain a popular character in Osaka and the Kansai region more broadly.
 Writing at its release, academic and manga critic Tomohiko Murakami said of the film that it was steeped in pathos despite its funny moments, that the fluid role changes between adults and children allow the mediating role that Chie plays to be the source of both its comedy and sentiment.
 Writing in 1991 in anticipation of the release of Only Yesterday, film critic Tadao Satō referred to Jarinko Chie as his favourite of Takahata's films, emphasising that the film had beautifully captured a human expression that could only be replicated through his unique blend of entertainment and social consciousness, referring to Takahata himself as a "social activist".

-British film and animation journalist Andrew Osmond contrasts the "ungainly" animation with its "careful life observation".
+British film and animation journalist Andrew Osmond contrasts the film's "ungainly" animation with its "careful life observation".
 He analyses the film as a commentary on masculinity, drawing attention to the parallel plotlines between the human and animal elements of the story, however concluding that it is neither especially funny nor engaging.

-Colin Odell and Michelle Le Blanc, in their writing on Takahata's filmography, also analyse the film through the topic of masculinity, discussing how references to gender affect the relationship between people.
-They refer to the film as a "comedy of dysfunction", comparing these aspects to two of Takahata's later works, Pom Poko and My Neighbors the Yamadas.
-They additionally emphasise the redemptive power of food, noting how the yakuza boss Shachou and his underlings each open food stands while Chie is left responsible for cooking meat at the family's izakaya.
+Colin Odell and Michelle Le Blanc, in their writing on Takahata's filmography, refer to the film as a "comedy of dysfunction".
+They view the film as a story about community interactions and emphasise the redemptive power of food, noting how the yakuza boss—Shachou—and his underlings each open food stands, while Chie is left responsible for cooking meat at the family's izakaya.
+The author Helen McCarthy sees Jarinko Chie as embodying a magical realist element in its depiction of working class life.
+To her, the cats mirror the human world, commenting on the class and gender relationships in the story.
+Clements views the film as a commentary on the "erosion of traditional masculinity" in contemporary Japanese society, with many of the men having lost their authority, while Chie respects her mother over her father (despite her mother's imperfections and father's love for her).
+He notes that Chie alludes to herself as an orphan, and further sings "Quayside Mother", a song about waiting for missing people to return after the war, to express her relationship with Tetsu.